firasmidani/phenotypic-characterization/README.md

 2. inference of non-standard microbial dynamics such as diauxic shifts, and
 3. hypothesis-driven statistical testing of differences in microbial growth under different environmental conditions.

-AMiGA is a minimalist, modular, and user-friendly program that allows for the analysis of single or multiple files in a single batch.
+AMiGA has been designed to be a minimalist, modular, and user-friendly program that allows for the analysis of single or multiple files in a single batch.
 It requires a single command line in the terminal.
 User arguments can be passed via the terminal or simply using the text-based parameter files described below.

 ## [Required] Download repository/code